dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 * `basic OpenCSW installation`_, as you would do on any Solaris host where you're using OpenCSW packages.
+* You need a `local catalog mirror`_ which will allow you to quickly access all packages that are in any of OpenCSW catalogs for any Solaris version.
+  A typical location is ``/export/mirror/opencsw``.

-Core setup
+Base setup
 ----------

-The core setup is enough to build packages but does not allow to automatically check your packages for errors.
+The base setup is enough to build packages but does not allow to automatically check your packages for errors.

 ::